What is Peer Review Process?

 The journal will publish the paper if the reviewer suggests only minor edits but before that the author is asked to make those corrections.

-For authors, peer review policy provides a patina of respectability on their work.
+For author's, peer review policy provides a patina of respectability on their work.
 A scientist who publishes in his field's most prestigious journal gets to bask in the glow of the publication's reputation.
-He may get called for more interviews and may have future research viewed more favorably by funding bodies.
+He may get called for more interviews and may have future research viewed more favourably by funding bodies.

 For journal editors, peer review informs their decision-making process.
 An editor can publish a paper with much greater confidence if he knows that paper has been thoroughly vetted by a team of qualified referees.
 The editor's management of the peer-review process is directly related to the reputation of the journal.
 If he consistently selects papers of the highest quality, he will enhance the reputation of his journal.
 If, on the other hand, he allows the occasional substandard paper to be published, he can erode the journal's credibility.

 For other Readers, peer review process acts as a mechanism to help prioritize what they read.
 By focusing only peer reviewed journals in their field, a reader can assume they are reading the most important papers of the highest quality.
 It's sort of like using the New York Times bestseller list to determine which novel you're going to read next.

 PDF (Portable Document Format) is a file format that has captured all the elements of a printed document as an electronic image that you can view, navigate read more...

 A full-text database is a compilation of documents or other information in the form of a database in which the complete text of each referenced document is read more...

 BJSTR honorably accepting E-Pub that are written by scholars and influences the learning practice around the world.
 E-books form a growing part read more...